What are Restricted Funds?

 The designation that specifies the type of donation is contained in a document called the “gift instrument.”
 A gift instrument is the award document that is written by a foundation or an individual donor outlining how the funds will be used.
 Restricted funds are grouped into the following two categories:

-1. Temporary Restricted
+1. Temporarily Restricted

 A temporarily restricted fund is usually time-bound and can be used for a specific purpose within a specified period.
-When the purpose for which it was intended is completed or the time allowed has ended, the money becomes unrestricted or stopped.
+When the purpose for which it was intended is completed, or the time allowed has ended, the money becomes unrestricted or stopped.
 For example, a donation toward a scholarship fund is terminated when the recipient graduates from the university program.
 Similarly, if donors were contributing toward the construction of a building, the fund is terminated when the building project has been completed.